Testing Android Apps

 Installing an app on your Android device is done primarily from the App Center install portal or our native app, which is explained in the next section.
 Installing your apps can be done in two different ways depending on the developer's preference:

 The developer sends you an installation link.
-By using this link, you will be navigated directly to the app in the install portal where you can view and download a release.
+By using this link, you'll be navigated directly to the app in the install portal where you can view and download a release.

-Once you have navigated to the install portal, you will see a list of all available apps you have been added to as a tester.
+Once you have navigated to the install portal, you'll see a list of all available apps you have been added to as a tester.

 When you click on an app, App Center displays additional information about the app.
 Click the blue Install button to install the app.

-Clicking this button initiates the application install, which will result in the app being placed onto your home screen.
+Clicking this button starts the application install, which results in the app being placed onto your home screen.